🌐 EN | 🇯🇵 JP | Last sync: 2026-01

 worse wors worse

-Selection Guidelines: Stemming is fast but rough.
-Lemmatization is accurate but slow.
-Choose based on task requirements.
+Selection guideline: Stemming is fast but coarse.
+Lemmatization is accurate but slower.
+Choose based on the requirements of the task.

 1.2 Word Representations